underlines/awesome-ml/llm-tools.md

 - [data-to-paper](https://github.com/Technion-Kishony-lab/data-to-paper) AI driven research from data with human-verifiability
 - [ragapp](https://github.com/ragapp/ragapp) Easy Agentic RAG for Enterprise based on LlamaIndex
 - [Argilla](https://github.com/argilla-io/argilla) human expert rating platform to improve AI output quality based to be used for RLHF and other techniques
+- [Mem0](https://github.com/mem0ai/mem0) provides a smart, self-improving memory layer for LLMs, enabling adaptive personalization by retaining user, session, and AI agent memories using a developer-friendly API
+- [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank) allows users to add ultra-light and super-fast re-ranking capabilities to existing search and retrieval pipelines using SoTA LLMs and cross-encoders without needing Torch or Transformers, making it highly efficient for CPU usage and cost-effective for serverless deployments [RAG with Query Expansion, Colbert v2 & FlashRank](https://aksdesai1998.medium.com/improving-rag-with-query-expansion-reranking-models-31d252856580)

 ## Browser Extensions